lucasLang0/twitter_coronavirus/README.md

 ### Task 1: Map

-I translated the shell command that counts the number of tweets sent in each language on a particular day into Python.
+I created a Python command that counts the number of tweets sent in each language on a particular day.
 The Python file was called `map.py` and was located in the `src` folder.
-The script was adjusted to track how many tweets were sent in each language for each hashtag in the `./hashtags` file.
+The outputs of this are in the `outputs/` folder.

 ### Task 2: Reduce

-I wrote a Python file `./src/reduce.py` that took the outputs from the `map.py` file and reduced them together by performing an element-wise addition of all the counts.
+I wrote a Python file `./src/reduce.py` that took the outputs from the `map.py` file and reduced them together.

 ### Main Tasks